GoogleCloudPlatform/oss-test-infra/prow/oss/README.md

 See [upstream prow](https://github.com/kubernetes/test-infra/tree/master/prow) documentation for more detailed and generic information about what prow is and how it works.

+## Onboarding

+If you are onboarding your GitHub organization or repository to be served by the OSS Prow instance, please see the [onboarding guide](./onboarding.md).

 ## Upgrading Prow

 Please check recent [prow announcements](https://github.com/kubernetes/test-infra/tree/master/prow#announcements) before updating, if you are not already familiar with them.